 This unique boutique hotel is tucked away on a remote beach within a National Park on the island of Lombok and is the best place to truly get away from it all for a few days at the end of your holiday.
 Robinson Crusoe-style eco-huts line the private beach where you can relax and listen to the sound of the waves lapping the ocean, or for those wanting to explore, you can take advantage of the stunning surrounding wildlife to hike nature trails, go cycling, snorkelling and surfing.

-Tiger Blue is a beautiful phinisi-style boat, traditional to Indonesia, that will take you on a cruise around the magical islands of Komodo National Park.
+Tiger Blue is a beautiful phinisi-style boat is a beautiful phinisi-style boat, traditional to Indonesia, that will take you on a cruise around the magical islands of Komodo National Park.
 Not only is this national park home to the infamous, gigantic and other-worldly Komodo dragons, but also the marine life is spectacular and the scenery is breath-taking.
-Be sure to stop and snorkel at the ‘pink beach’.
+Be sure to stop and snorkel at the pink beach.

-Wildlife lovers must head to Camp Leakey in Kalimantan, the Indonesian section of Borneo island, where you can get up close and personal with orangutans in their natural environment.
+Wildlife lovers must head to Tanjung Puting in Kalimantan, the Indonesian section of Borneo island, where you can get up close and personal with orangutans in their natural environment.
 Sightings of these beautiful apes are very common here, and your visit will directly contribute to ethical research into orangutan preservation.
-To see our Indonesia wildlife holidays, click here.
+Staying in a Klotok for a few nights is our favourite way to see orangutans in the wild on the island of Borneo

 Bali is such a spiritual place and almost every block or crossroads will have an active temple where locals worship.
 Sure, Bali’s got some pretty famous temples on offer such as the iconic Uluwatu and Ulun Danu Beratan sites that are often seen on the front of postcards.
 However, we’d recommend checking out some of Bali’s lesser-known temples that are equally beautiful and rarely visited by tourists.
 This is the best way to experience Balinese Hinduism away from the rest of the tourists.
 Pura Lempuyang is our absolute favourite, one of the island’s oldest temples with stunning volcano views.

-The ultimate tropical island getaway – Nihiwatu is truly one-of-a-kind and a really extra special treat for your Indonesia holiday.
-Located on the rural island of Sumba that is barely touched by tourism, Nihiwatu offers unpretentious, barefoot luxury with world-class service that allows you to relax on the pristine beaches, take on some of the worlds’ best surfing and embark on a journey of cultural discovery – all under one roof.
+The ultimate tropical island getaway – Nihi Sumba, is truly one-of-a-kind and a really extra special treat for your Indonesia holiday.
+Located on the rural island of Sumba that is barely touched by tourism, Nihi Sumba offers unpretentious, barefoot luxury with world-class service that allows you to relax on the pristine beaches, take on some of the worlds’ best surfing and embark on a journey of cultural discovery – all under one roof.
 Not to be missed!